advizex/demo/docs/index.md

 ### IaaS Foundations for Containers

 [_planned_] An engineer-led workshop that provides a concrete, hands-on introduction to leveraging modern IaaS platforms to run containers

+### Costing Foundations for Containers

+[planned] A business oriented workshop that introduces concepts and real-world use-cases focusing on the financial implications of containers

 ## Jumpstarts